Sombode/Obsidian-Vault/School/Economics/Basic Economic Concepts.md

 ## Correlation vs. Causation
 Just because two sets of data are correlated, doesn't mean that one causes the other.
 There could be external factors that create this correlation, or it could be coincidence.

-# Basic Economic Questions
-- What to Produce?
-- How Much to Produce?
-- For Whom?
-	- Distributions of products/profits